 .
 The hills on your right and left both contain remarkable glyphs that can be seen from the base of the hill.
 My favorite petroglyph panel, which includes rare waterbirds, can be seen on the left up the hill.
 A short distance later, you'll cross an area used for cookouts and horseback riders

 .
-The trail continues along pretty flat for 1/2 mile, with numerous glyphs along the way
+The trail continues along pretty flat for almost a half mile, with numerous glyphs

 shows how the trail steadily climbs uphill